typedb/typedb/docs/pages/documentation/11-examples/working-with-tweets.md

 Next we will define two **roles** - `posts` and `posted_by` to express that a `user` posts a `tweet`, and similarly, a `tweet` is posted by a `user`.
 We will tie this two roles by a **relation** called `user-tweet-relation`.

-The structure can be sumarrized by the following graph:
+The structure can be summarized by the following graph:

 ![Ontology](/images/working-with-tweets-ontology.jpg)